 What is the Data Lifecycle?

-Below is a description of the core stages on the inner section of the cycle.
-The diagram outer layer shows the submenu name for each of the seven (7) core stages.
+Below is a description of the core stages of the inner section of the cycle.
+The diagram's outer layer shows the submenu name for each of the seven (7) core stages.
 These represent processes and concepts that are integral to each stage.
-Though the submenu is under one core stage, many have overlap with other stages.
+However, many of the stages overlap.

 For example, "Data Use Agreements" are initiated at the planning stage but will be used to some degree in subsequent stages.
 The agreement dictates how you may use the data, from sharing and dissemination to reuse and final data destruction when the project ends.